Radar Camera Fusion via Representation Learning in Autonomous Driving: Problem Formulation

 \section{Problem Formulation}

-We use a front-facing camera and a millimeter-wave mid-range front radar for the proposed radar-camera fusion, while the approach can be easily generalized to 360 perception with proper hardware setups.
+We use a front-facing camera and a front-facing millimeter-wave mid-range radar for the proposed radar-camera fusion, yet the approach can be easily generalized to 360 perception with proper hardware setups.
 The camera intrinsic and the extrinsics of both sensors are obtained through offline calibration.
 The radar and camera operate asynchronously at 20Hz and 10Hz, respectively.
-Both the radar and the camera are front-facing and have the field-of-views (FOVs) of 120 degrees and 52 degrees, respectively.
-The output of the camera sensor at each frame is an RGB image with the size of 1828 pixels (width) by 948 pixels (height), whereas the output of the radar sensor at each frame is a list of processed points with many attributes (conventionally referred to as radar pins).
-Since the radar used here performs internal clustering, each output radar pin is on the object level.\footnote{The proposed fusion technique also applies to lower level detection, e.g., radar locations.} There are several tens of radar pins per-frame depending on the actual scene and traffic.
+The field-of-views (FOVs) of the radar and camera are 120 degrees and 52 degrees, respectively.
+The camera is mounted under the windshield at 1.33 meters above the ground.
+The output of the camera sensor at each frame is an RGB image with a size of 1828 pixels (width) by 948 pixels (height), whereas the output of the radar sensor at each frame is a list of processed points with many attributes (conventionally referred to as radar pins).
+Since the radar used here performs internal clustering, each output radar pin is on the object level (yet the proposed fusion technique also applies to lower level detection, e.g., radar locations).
+There are several tens of radar pins per frame depending on the actual scene and traffic.
 The attributes of each radar pin are listed in Table \ref{tab:radarpin_features}.
 There are two noteworthy characteristics of the radar pins.
 First, we only consume the 2D position information in the Bird's-Eye View (BEV) without the elevation angle, due to poor resolution and large measurement noise in the elevation dimension.
-Second, each radar pin either corresponds to a movable object (cars, cyclists, pedestrians etc.) or an interfering static structure such as a traffic sign, a street light, or a bridge.
+Second, each radar pin either corresponds to a movable object (cars, cyclists, pedestrians, etc.) or an interfering static structure such as a traffic sign, a street light, or a bridge.

 In this study, we focus on associating 2D bounding boxes detected from a camera image to radar pins detected in the corresponding radar frame.
 With precise associations, many subsequent tasks like 3D object detection and tracking become much easier if not trivial.